Yutsuten/notes/notes/tool/linux/arch/maintenance.md

 sudo systemctl start/enable paccache.timer
 ```

-Remove all the cached packages that are not currently installed,
+Remove packages that are no longer installed from the cache
-and the unused sync database:
+as well as currently unused sync databases to free up disk space.
+Use one `--clean` switch to only remove packages that are no longer installed.
+Use two to remove all files from the cache.

 ```shell
 sudo pacman -Sc